-Using these coded data, two KTP staff members (KQL and JC) sorted data into common categories informed by the objectives of the Research Round Table.
-Once data were categorized using this approach, staff members independently identified and summarized prominent project-specific topics of discussion.
 Each OSSU Demonstration project differed in its topic area, project progress, and experienced or anticipated challenges and opportunities, which is reflected in the structure of the report findings.
-Where applicable, the topics of discussion were delineated to demonstrate information provided by the demonstration project lead versus the Research Round Table attendees.
-The project discussions were used to modify the plain language case study summaries and inform overall themes that emerged across all of the project-specific round table discussions.
+Where applicable, the theme summaries identify if information was provided by the project investigator during the Roundtable, by other Research Round Table attendees, or by the project investigator during member checking.
+The topics of discussion from each project were then used to modify the plain language case study summaries, as well as inform overall themes that emerged across all of the project-specific round table discussions (see Appendix F for Round Table specific themes).